seerbit/seerbit-flutter/README.md

 # Seerbit Flutter SDK

-Seerit Flutter SDK can be used to integrate the SeerBit payment gateway into your flutter application.
+Seerbit Flutter SDK can be used to integrate the SeerBit payment gateway into your flutter application.

 ## Requirements
 Register for a merchant account on [Seerbit Merchant Dashboard](https://dashboard.seerbitapi.com) to get started.